rails/rails/guides/source/form_helpers.md

 TIP: For every form `input` element, an `id` attribute is generated from its name (`"query"` in above example).
 These IDs can be very useful for CSS styling or manipulation of form controls with JavaScript.

-IMPORTANT: It is recommended to use "GET" as the method for search forms.
-This allows users to bookmark a specific search.
-More generally Rails encourages you to use the right HTTP verb for an action.
+IMPORTANT: Use "GET" as the method for search forms.
+In general, Rails conventions encourage using the right HTTP verb for an action.
+Using "GET" for search allows users to bookmark a specific search.

 ### Helpers for Generating Form Elements